-Orbiting in the dim and frozen outlands of our solar system, Pluto was discovered in 1930.
-An early guess at Pluto’s size made it about the same as Earth, but estimates have been revised steadily downward, and now Pluto is classed as a dwarf planet only 1,430 miles (2,302 kilometers) in diameter.
+Orbiting in the dim and frozen outlands of the solar system, Pluto remained undiscovered until 1930.
+An early guess at Pluto’s size had it about the same as Earth’s.
+Now Pluto is known to be a dwarf planet only 1,473 miles (2,370 kilometers) in diameter.

 Pluto and its largest satellite Charon are tidally locked to one another.
 That is, each presents the same face to the other, and neither body moves in the other’s sky.
 Similarly, our moon is tidally locked to the Earth and always presents its “near side” face to us.

 Pluto and Charon both orbit around a point called the barycenter.
 In the only known such case in the solar system, the Pluto-Charon barycenter lies outside the body of either object.
 However, the International Astronomical Union has stopped short of classifying the system as a binary planet, instead calling Charon a satellite of Pluto.